advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 Snapshot impressions include the realization that store lighting’s going green in an avalanche of new devices that save energy — and money — without losing impact, while manufacturing and milling of new surfaces is creating a bold new world of design solutions.
 Traditional specialties — packaging, boxes, shopping bags, posters — all benefit enormously from the escalating advances in printer technology coupled with innovations in CAD manufacturing.

-Tough to describe even with visuals, but their touch-screen Flash drive displays, which can be implemented in sizes from 10-inch countertop displays up to 50-inch traffic stoppers, were absolutely astounding to view.
+Tough to describe even with visuals, their touch-screen Flash drive displays, which can be implemented in sizes from 10-inch countertop displays up to 50-inch traffic stoppers, were absolutely astounding to view.

-In very simple terms, if you’ve got a catalog on your web site, you’ve got content ready to port to a touch screen display that can, for example, be positioned at a designated traffic hotspot.
+In simple terms, if you’ve got a catalog on your web site, you’ve got content ready to port to a touch screen display that can, for example, be positioned at a designated traffic hotspot.
 Depending on how well the content’s managed, buyers will be controlled by the medium without ever realizing who’s doing the manipulating.

 As CE Lab’s Eric McReady points out, that content is easily controlled by the user, or more likely the creative source for the retailer or manufacturer.
 In other words, Photoshop, Dreamweaver, Flash and a database add up to digital fireworks on the sales floor.